 - 6. Agenda 21 adopted at the United Nations Conference on Environment and Development (UNCED) recognized the need to strengthen forest-related national institutions, to enhance the scope and effectiveness of activities of the management, conservation and sustainable development of forests, and to effectively ensure the sustainable utilization and production of forests' goods and services in both developed and developing countries.
 A significant number of international and regional agreements, organizations and agencies are at the core of the forest financing architecture, with programs and projects implemented at the sub-national, national, regional and international levels.
 Many such programs and projects will contribute to the context and foundation for REDD initiatives by facilitating the readiness of countries to participate in REDD.
 Key organizations include Multilateral Development Banks (MDBs), UN, members of the Collaborative Partnership on Forests (CPF), bilateral aid programs, international NGOs, philanthropic organizations and the private sector. - 7.
 The Strategic Climate Fund (SCF) was established to provide financing to pilot new development approaches or to scale-up activities aimed at a specific climate change challenge or sectoral response through targeted programs.
 An important objective of the SCF is to maximize co-benefits of sustainable development, particularly in relation to the conservation of biodiversity, natural resources ecosystem services and ecological processes.
 A Forest Investment Program (FIP) is to be established as a targeted program under the SCF. - 8.
-Under the SCF the MDBs are to mobilize new and additional financing for adaptation and mitigation programs to address climate change that are country-led and designed to support sustainable and poverty reduction.
-Activities financed by the FIP should be based on a country-led approach and should be integrated into country-owned development strategies, consistent with the Paris Declaration. - 9.
-The FIP will draw upon the IPCC and the IPCC Good Practice Guidance for agreed definitions and terms related to forests and climate change while recognizing the evolving vocabulary within the UNFCCC process.
+Under the SCF the MDBs are to mobilize new and additional financing for adaptation and mitigation programs to address climate change that are government-led (delete:country-led) and designed to support sustainable and poverty reduction.
+Activities financed by the FIP should be based on a government-led(delete:country-led) approach and should be integrated into country-owned development strategies, consistent with the Paris Declaration, and the Millennium Development Goals, the Johannesburg Declaration on Sustainable Development and the Plan of Implementation of the World Summit on Sustainable Development, and bearing in mind the Monterrey Consensus of the International Conference on Financing for Development. - 9.
+The FIP will draw upon the IPCC and the IPCC Good Practice Guidance for agreed definitions and terms related to forests and climate change while recognizing the evolving vocabulary within the UNFCCC and other process.